calpoly-csai/csai-recorder/README.md

 - Quickly collect and classify data from any device.
 - Easily take repeated recordings to capture different tones using the "Another" button.
 - Recall the information of past participants with the Recents log.
-- Download the website as a PWA app and record offline, ([except for iOS devices :(](https://medium.com/prototyped/what-we-learned-about-pwas-and-audio-playback-10a01c6aecbd)).
+- Download the website as a PWA app and record offline ([except for iOS devices](https://medium.com/prototyped/what-we-learned-about-pwas-and-audio-playback-10a01c6aecbd)).

 ## Project setup